bigskysoftware/htmx/www/essays/hateoas.md

 The response contains these possible follow-up links: navigate to a UI to enter a deposit, withdrawal, transfer, or to close request (to close the account).

-As an example, later, after the account has been overdrawn, there is a different set of available links, because the account is overdrawn.
+Consider the situation at a later point, after the account has been overdrawn.
+There would then be a different set of available links, due to this account status.

 ```http request
 HTTP/1.1 200 OK